 So guess what?
 If you want to change the status quo with your spouse or if you want to feel invigorated and impassioned, you need to find a way to wake up your brain!
 This might mean trying a new activity like getting outdoors, going for a walk in a new neighborhood, exploring a new restaurant, or learning something together.
 You don’t have to fly to Giza to explore pyramids or take up skydiving; just a simple change of pace and new experience will set the wheels in motion.

 Whether you want to reform and strengthen your long-term connections or build a new connection, you have to get in the game.
-Dating sets up the perfect context for new activity and experience.
+Dating sets up the perfect context for new activities and experiences.
 Each moment is a new opportunity to explore something together.
 After a few years, you might be used to the same restaurants and the same patterns, and that’s when boredom can settle in.

 Instead, we have to engage!
 Budding and established relationships both require engagement.
 This also means embracing conflict.
 For so many of us, in our relationships, new or old, we shy away from conflict and confrontation.
 We want the other person to like us and we don’t want to fight.
 Maybe we were raised in families where fighting was scary or avoided.
 Maybe our parents taught us to ignore problems or pretend things were always “fine,” even when they weren’t.